11 min read

 });

-I learned this the hard way when building ReplyGenius.
-I created an index on ['status', 'user_id'], but my main query filtered by user_id first.
+I learned this the hard way on a client project.
+I created an index on ['status', 'user_id'], but the main query filtered by user_id first.
 The index was useless until I reversed the column order.
+Put the most selective column first (usually foreign keys), then less selective ones.

 Foreign Key Indexes